Pouria Parhizkar

 Step 2: Choose a Beginner-Friendly Programming Language

-Picking Your First Language
+Picking Your First Coding Language

-Example: Choosing an Instrument to Learn
+Example: Choosing an Instrument

 Step 3: Find the Best Learning Resources

-Exploring Coding Courses and Tutorials
+Exploring Effective Coding Tutorials and Courses

-Example: Finding the Right Cooking Class
+Example: Selecting a Cooking Class

 Step 4: Practice Regularly